dbudwin/RoboHome-Web/README.md

 ###Requirements

-1. Webserver with PHP 5.6 or greater with MySQL and a SSL/TLS cert [available for Free with Let's Encrypt](https://www.letsencrypt.org/).
+1. Webserver with PHP 5.6 or greater with MySQL and a SSL/TLS cert [available for Free with Let's Encrypt](https://www.letsencrypt.org/) (This last part isn't needed if using Docker, see below).
 This is used to host the Bootstrap based website to add, delete, edit, and control devices from anywhere.
 2. MQTT broker for pub-sub.
 I personally use [CloudMQTT](https://www.cloudmqtt.com/).
 This service is used to send messages a webservice and a microcontroller.
 3. An account with [Amazon](https://www.amazon.com/) to be used for account registration using OAuth.
 4. An account with [Login with Amazon](https://login.amazon.com/) to allow your website to use OAuth to verify users.
 Tip, be sure to register both www and non-www versions of URLs for the "Allowed JavaScript Origins."